nicolasvilleneuve/AnimatedSiteForPythonanywhere/README.md

 https://nicvilleneuve.pythonanywhere.com/

-It is meant to serve as my new portfolio website, showing I've got the chops to be a good full stack developer.
+It is meant to serve as my new portfolio website, as I continue on the path of full stack development.

 It is best experienced when scrolled through slowly.